Find Affordable College Courses

 Huntsville, TX

-Sam Houston State University landed the #10 spot in the 2023 rankings for the best value physical sciences programs.
-SHSU is a fairly large public school located in the distant town of Huntsville.
+With a ranking of #10, Sam Houston State University did quite well on this year’s best value schools for physical sciences students.
+SHSU is a very large public school located in the town of Huntsville.

 SHSU undergraduate students pay an average of $18,752 in tuition and fees each year.
 On average, physical sciences graduates from SHSU take out $23,000 in student loans while working on their degree.

-As a testament to the quality of education it offers, SHSU also is in the top 20% of our Best Physical Sciences Schools in the Southwest Region ranking.
+In addition to its great value ranking, SHSU is in the top 20% of all schools on our Best Physical Sciences Schools in the Southwest Region list.

 Best Physical Sciences Colleges by State

-Explore the best physical sciences schools for a specific state in the Southwest region.
+Explore the best physical sciences colleges for a specific state in the Southwest region.

 State Degrees Awarded